What To Expect

-The audition process can seem cloaked in mystery and confusion, but it doesn’t have to be that way.
+The college audition process can seem cloaked in mystery and confusion, but it doesn’t have to be that way.
 By the time you make it to the audition, schools are rooting for you to do well!
 They want you to perform well in the audition so they can offer you a place in one (or more) of their ensembles.
-Remember, the first scholarships colleges and universities award go to students who fill their ensemble and studio needs and 60% of scholarships are awarded during early acceptance.
+Remember, the first scholarships that colleges and universities award go to students who fill their ensemble and studio needs and 60% of scholarships are awarded during early acceptance.

 There are three steps to auditioning:

 - Students perform for the scholarship audition committee